How to Make Hard Drive/USB Drive Bootable in Windows 10, 11

 Step 1.
 In the main page of AOMEI Backupper, select the "System Clone" option under the "Clone" tab.

 The "System Clone" will select the boot-related partitions by default.
 Here, you just need to select your prepared drive as the destination path and then click "Next".

-✎Note: The software will automatically detect if the target disk space is sufficient for the total things on C drive you're migrating.
+✎Note: The software will automatically detect if the target disk space is sufficient for the total things on the C drive you're migrating.
 If not, the software will prompt you to change for a larger one.